vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/intro.md

 - <ProjectLink name="photo-swipe">vuepress-plugin-photo-swipe</ProjectLink>: Image preview plugin based on photo-swipe

-- <ProjectLink name="reading-time2">vuepress-plugin-reading-time2</ProjectLink>: Reading time and word count

 ### Plugins that need to be enabled manually

 The following plugins are bundled by theme, you can enable them via configuration:

+- [@vuepress/plugin-copyright][copyright]: Append copyright information when copying or disable copy and selection.

 - <ProjectLink name="blog2">vuepress-plugin-blog2</ProjectLink>: Blog plugin for VuePress2

 - <ProjectLink name="comment2">vuepress-plugin-comment2</ProjectLink>: Provides comment and pageview function

-- <ProjectLink name="copyright2">vuepress-plugin-copyright2</ProjectLink>: Append copyright information when copying or disable copy and selection.

 ### Plugins with Built-in Support